Conference Dates: March 22-24, 2018

 Workshop: 90 minutes

 A workshop contains a great degree of attendee participation, interaction, and hands-on exercises, where participants both practice and learn the knowledge and skills that is the workshop’s focus.
 Workshops tend to be smaller and more intense than seminars and typically involve participants doing work on a particular issue during the program.
 The promise is that when they leave, they’ll have at least a rough plan or tools in place to address the challenge.
+Teams of educators from k12 and/or higher education are encouraged to submit workshop proposals around strategies tried, outcomes achieved and implementation strategies and planning for participants to replicate in their classroom environments.

 Poster Session: 90 minutes – Thursday Evening Only